oscypio/Signspeak_local_fork/README.md

 **Backend**
 - Just run **docker compose up** and the docker container should be running at the 8080 port of your machine.
 (Of course, install docker)

-- Format of the data being sent by Jinet:
+- Format of the data being sent by the Frontend:
 <pre>
 {
   "timestamp": 31034.30000001192,